 Chondroitin is a cartilage component that promotes water retention (remember, hydration is key!) and elasticity needed for mobility and inhibits many of the degradative enzymes that break down cartilage and joint fluid.

 Methylsulfonylmethane (or MSM) is naturally-occurring, easily-absorbed sulfur that is an essential building block for all cell membranes.
 In a nutshell, it is a cell rejuvenator, antioxidant, and joint healer that is highly effective at relieving pain and inflammation.

 6. Hyaluronic Acid

 Hyaluronic acid (or HA) is a gel-like substance that is naturally produced by your dog’s body, serving as a shock absorber and helping to lubricate their joint fluid.
 In older dogs, highly active dogs, or dogs that have suffered an injury, HA can become damaged and lead to joint issues.
 Supplementing HA has been shown to be effective in replacing damaged HA in the joints that commonly occur from overuse, age, or trauma.

 7. Cetyl Myristoleate

-A relative of the omega-9 fatty acid found in olive oil, cetyl myristoleate is a completely natural long chain esterified fatty acids found in certain animals, such as cows, whales, beavers, and mice – but not dogs (or humans, for that matter).
+A relative of the omega-9 fatty acid found in olive oil, cetyl myristoleate is a completely natural long-chain esterified fatty acid found in certain animals, such as cows, whales, beavers, and mice – but not dogs (or humans, for that matter).
 It is a wonderful anti-inflammatory, as well as a pain reliever and immune system modulator.

 8. Vitamin C (Ascorbic Acid)